Women in Albania

 The first women's association in Albania was founded in 1909.
-Albanian women from the northern Gheg region reside within a conservative and patriarchal society.
-In such a traditional society, the women have subordinate roles in Gheg communities that believe in "male predominance".
+Albanian women from the northern Gheg region resided within a conservative and patriarchal society.
+In such a traditional society, the women had subordinate roles in Gheg communities that believe in "male predominance".
 This is despite the arrival of democracy and the adoption of a free market economy in Albania, after the period under the communist Party of Labour.
-Gheg Albanian culture is based on the 500-year-old Kanun of Lekë Dukagjini, a traditional Gheg code of conduct, where the main role of women is to take care of the children and to take care of the home.
+Traditional Gheg Albanian culture was based on the 500-year-old Kanun of Lekë Dukagjini, a traditional Gheg code of conduct, where the main role of women was to take care of the children and to take care of the home.

 History

-Rights to bear arms
+Rights to bear weapons

-According to a column in The Literary World in 1878, Albanian women were allowed to carry arms.
+According to a column in The Literary World in 1878, Albanian women were allowed to carry weapons.

 Traditional Gheg social status

 Edith Durham noted in 1928 that Albanian village women were more conservative in maintaining traditions, such as revenge calling, similar to women in ancient Greece.

 Prior to World War II, it was common for some Gheg Albanian women to become "live-in concubines" of men living in mountain areas.
-The importance given by Gheg men to marrying virgin women has led to women paying to have their virginity restored.
-Despite the risk of infections and inflammations sexually active Gheg women are obtaining covert "simple 20-minute gynaecological" surgery "to become virgins again" in Gheg cities.
-The same clinics report that some new brides are brought in by their husbands to have their virginity verified because they have failed to bleed on their wedding nights.

-Women are expected to be faithful to their husbands, but married Albanian women are considered the property of their male spouses.
 Having daughters is less favoured within the patriarchal society of Gheg Albanians.
 Due to the giving of greater importance to the desire of having sons than bearing daughters, it is customary that for pregnant Albanian women to be greeted with the phrase "të lindtë një djalë", meaning "May it be a son".